RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 **Note**: If you have already tested the function using live coding with Quarkus Dev mode, you can skip the function simulation locally.
 Then jump into the deployment step.

-To simulate the function locally using [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html):
+To simulate the function locally using [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+The AWS SAM command line interface (CLI) requires you to set AWS credentials so that it can make calls to AWS services on your behalf.
+Find more information how to set up AWS credentials for SAM CLI [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).

 **NOTE**: You need to run a container runtime(e.g. [Docker](https://www.docker.com/products/docker-desktop)) to run the SAM emulator.